Double (rugby league): 1953–54

 Warringtons only double came in 1954 when they beat Oldham 7–3 in the Championship Final and beat Halifax 8–4 in the Challenge Cup replay at Odsal.

 Wigan Warriors

 1989–90 to 1995–96

 Wigan Warriors made history in the 1990s by winning a record 6 consecutive doubles between 1989–90 to 1995–96, the last season of winter rugby league before the introduction of Super League.

 2013

 Wigan won their seventh double in 2013 by beating Hull F.C.
 16–0 in the Challenge Cup final.
 They then went on to beat Warrington Wolves 30–16 in the Grand Final to become only the third team in the Super League era to win the double.

+2024

+Wigan won their eighth double as part of a Grand Slam.
+The first part of the double was defeating Warrington Wolves by 18-8 at Wembley in the Challenge Cup final, and completed the feat by beating Hull Kingston Rovers by 9-2 in the Super League Grand Final.